Rio sticks to spending on hope China picks up

 Mongolian copper mine Oyu Tolgoi, potentially one of the world's largest, is also on schedule, the miner said, with an agreement on power supply with China seen "shortly".

 Both sets of assets had received interest, Chief Financial Officer Guy Elliott said.
-He agreed, however, that rock-bottom aluminum prices - Rio's own aluminum division saw first-half profit halve - had not helped the sale of that suite of assets.
+He agreed, however, that rock-bottom aluminium prices - Rio's own aluminium division saw first-half profit halve - had not helped the sale of that suite of assets.

 Elliott also dismissed market speculation that Rio could join its Canadian diamond mine Diavik with BHP Billiton's nearby EKATI, also on the block, saying there were no current talks.